 A DAY IN A FRENCH LIFE

-by Kristin Espinasse
+by Kristi Espinasse

 SABLET HOME - for high quality vacation rentals in the heart of Provence.
 Click here for pictures.

-Ongoing support from readers like you helps me to continue this French word journal, now in its 18th year!
-If you enjoy and look forward to these posts and want to give something back, please know your contribution makes a difference!
-A donation by check or via PayPal is greatly appreciated.
+Ongoing support from readers like you helps me continue this French word journal, now in its 18th year!
+If you enjoy these posts and would like to keep this site going, please know your donation makes a difference!
+A contribution by check (click here) or via PayPal (below) is greatly appreciated.
+Merci!

-♥ Contribute the amount of your choice
+♥ Or click here to send the amount of your choice